 Tarsal Tunnel Syndrome Treatment & Management

-- Author: Gianni Persich, DPM; Chief Editor: Jason H Calhoun, MD, FACS more...
+• Author: Gianni Persich, DPM; Chief Editor: Vinod K Panchbhavi, MD, FACS, FAOA, FABOS, FAAOS more...

 Medical Therapy

 Medical therapy for tarsal tunnel syndrome may consist of local injection of steroids into the tarsal canal.
 An acceptable conservative approach in the early treatment of tarsal tunnel neuropathy includes the use of local anesthetics and soluble steroids, which may aid in the reduction of the patient's pain.
-These therapies may occasionally produce complete relief of symptoms, but they need to be performed judiciously, as additional nerve injury may occur from improperly placed syringe needles.
+These therapies may occasionally produce complete relief of symptoms, but they must be performed judiciously, in that improper placement of syringe needles can cause additional nerve injury.
 Physical therapy may be of some value in reducing local soft-tissue edema, thereby easing pressure on the compartment.

 Also, in symptomatic patients who exhibit a contracture of the gastrocnemius muscle of the triceps surae, stretching exercises that are designed to improve the flexibility of the gastrocnemius should be initiated.
 In cases in which the patient has a pes planovalgus foot type, a well-designed foot orthosis may reduce tension on the tibial nerve by decreasing the load on the medial column.
 This is accomplished by providing a medial longitudinal posting on the orthotic for both the hindfoot and forefoot.

-The use of night splints with the foot in plantar flexion and varus may be considered in patients with a valgus foot.
-The long-term efficacy of this modality lacks well-controlled comparison studies with outcome measures, but it is commonly used in clinical practice.[14]
+The use of night splints with the foot in plantarflexion and varus may be considered in patients with a valgus foot.
+This modality has not been shown to have long-term efficacy in well-controlled comparison studies with outcome measures, but it is commonly used in clinical practice.
+[21]

 Surgical Therapy

 When conservative therapy fails to alleviate the patient's symptoms, surgical intervention may be warranted.
 Space-occupying masses require removal.
-Numerous reports exist of neurilemoma of the tibial nerve, which may need to be removed.
-A thorough knowledge of the local anatomy is a prerequisite before attempting release of the affected nerve.
+Numerous reports exist of neurilemoma of the tibial nerve, which may have be removed.
+A thorough knowledge of the local anatomy is a prerequisite before release of the affected nerve is attempted.

 External neurolysis of the nerve may be necessary if surgical exploration demonstrates adhesions or scar tissue as the cause of the nerve impingement.
 Moreover, if scarring or entrapment encapsulates the nerve tissue, in addition to external neurolysis, a release of the epineurium is warranted.